 It’s a weird time in the job market right now.
-You probably already know about the record low unemployment and the strong labor market if you’re a recruiter, but let’s put it in perspective: The most recent BLS report for December 2018found that there were 7.3 million job openings but only 5.5. total separations (including quits and layoffs), meaning there are far fewer unemployed people seeking work than roles to fill.
+You probably already know about the record low unemployment and the strong labor market if you’re a recruiter, but let’s put it in perspective: The most recent U.S. Bureau of Labor Statistics report for December 2018 found that there were 7.3 million job openings but only 5.5 total separations (including quits and layoffs), meaning there are far fewer unemployed people seeking work than roles to fill.
 Or put another way, most of the top talent is already working for someone else.

 As a recruiter, that means you’ve got to reach out and talk to that many more people, says Claudia Johnson, director of internal recruiting for Addison Group, a professional staffing and search firm.
 “You’re also up against the challenge of new graduates accepting multiple offers and working one offer against the other.
 They are in the driver’s seat,” she says.
 It’s even gotten to the point where candidates are ghosting potential employers now.

 It used to be that recruiters focused on how to attract top talent, but these days, it’s more about going out and getting them.
 “You can’t expect people to flood your open roles with applications anymore,” says Johnson, which is why you have to be creative with your search.
 “You’re not going to make it on job boards alone.
-It’s about fine tuning your searching.
+It’s about fine-tuning your search.
 I’m using Boolean searches I never would have done before,” she says.